 You may have heard people use the terms franchise or business opportunity, but do you know the differences?
 It is an important differentiation when you are looking to buy a business.
 Here we’ll outline both business formats and highlight the differences so you can decide which one is right for you.

 A franchise follows the business model of the franchisor.
 The franchisee purchases the right to sell the product as well as the methods used to sell it.
 Franchisees can usually start up quickly because they’re following a proven system of success set up by the franchisor.

 According to the Federal Trade Commission, a franchise is a relationship in which a contract specifies that:

-owner is licensed to sell the product sold by the business opportunity seller.
-What happens after that varies with each company from receiving some support in getting started to taking charge of the business completely on your own right away.
+A business opportunity owner is licensed to sell the product sold by the business opportunity seller.
+What happens after that varies with each company.
+It varies from receiving some support in getting started to taking charge of the business completely on your own right away.

 In 2007, the FTC amended the definition of “business opportunity,” differentiating it from franchising, in order to protect consumers from scams.
 Business opportunity is defined as a continuing commercial relationship whereby: